<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Miscellaneous]]></category>

-<guid isPermaLink="false">http://www.exmusica.org/?p=48</guid>
+<guid isPermaLink="false">https://www.exmusica.org/?p=48</guid>

 <description><![CDATA[About Saint Cecilia, the patroness of music.]]></description>